Red Desert® Clay

 Bentonite clay versus Red Desert® clay

-Although bentonite clay has many good uses, it isn't recommended for internal cleansing.
+Although bentonite clay has many good uses, most are not recommended for internal cleansing.
 Bentonite is not a mineral.
 It is a nickname given to a sodium based industrial clay mined in Fort Benton, Wyoming back in 1920.
 A year later this mine closed.
-Since then the nickname "bentonite" has been applied to nearly all clays mined in any location with labels that are often not indicative of its actual content and capabilities.
-These different clays can be radically and structurally different.
+Since then the nickname "bentonite" has been applied to nearly all clay mined in any location with labels that are often not indicative of its actual content and capabilities.
+These different clays "termed" betonite can be radically and structurally different.

 Which clay is for me?

-Montmorillonite is always going to be the clay of choice.
+Montmorillonite is always going to be the clay of choice for internal cleansing.
 It is the preferred clay and the most valued and researched for detoxifying the body, removing unwanted bacteria and the most nutrient dense for remineralizing our cells.

 If the clay is to be used only for external purposes, then most clay labeled "bentonite clay" will be sufficient.
 If you are dealing with buruli ulcer or MRSA then read:Montmorillonite Study at Arizona State University

 Studies on montmorillonite clay as a therapeutic agent were conducted most recently at the Arizona State University.
 The results were highly effective against numerous bacteria such as